marchant/todomvc/examples/montage/readme.md

 # MontageJS TodoMVC Example

 > MontageJS is a client-side HTML5 framework for building rich single-page applications.
 It offers time-tested patterns and principles, a modular architecture, and a web designer friendly method to achieve a clean separation of concerns.
-MontageJS is the open source HTML5 framework with a dedicated, cloud-based, visual authoring environment.
-If you have a GitHub account, you're ready to play in Montage Studio.
-And just like GitHub, Montage Studio is free to use for open source repos.
-In the studio you will discover an easier, faster way to develop single page applications that exceed user expectations on all screens.
-You can serve your app from your Montage Studio's session on the different target devices you care about.
-As you add, remove configure components to your project, or event edit the CSS, Montage Studio apply your changes in real time to connected devices running you app, through the cloud.
-Instant responsive feedback!
+MontageJS has a dedicated, cloud-based, visual authoring environment that provides instant responsive feedback.

 >
 > _[MontageJS - http://montagestudio.com/montagejs/](http://montagestudio.com/montagejs/)_